 If your computer is infected with malware, we recommend seeking out a professional to help remove the viruses.
 Most local computer stores have professionals on hand who can remove malware for you or can recommend someone close by.
 Larger retailers usually have dedicated teams who can repair your device, like Best Buy's Geek Squad, though they often require membership sign ups.

 Once your computer is clean, you should install a good antivirus program like Bitdefender Antivirus Plus.
 This will keep the system clean by blocking malware from downloading and infecting your computer, to begin with.
-Both Norton and McAfee have computer protection programs that comes with a virus-free guarantee – if your computer becomes infected with malware while either program is installed, one of the developer’s experts will clean it off.
+Norton 360 comes with a virus-free guarantee – if your computer becomes infected with malware while either program is installed, one of the developer’s experts will clean it off.
 If they can't you get your money back.
 McAfee also offers a similar money back guarantee.

 How much does good antivirus software cost?

 More inclusive security suites are available for around $80.
-These typically come with three or more user licenses and include additional protection features like password managers, safe banking features, VPNs and mobile security
+These typically come with three or more user licenses and include additional protection features like password managers, safe banking features, VPNs and mobile security.

 The biggest drawback of free antivirus programs, besides the lack of security tools, is the number of pop-up ads asking you to upgrade to the paid version.
 The protection is the same for free antivirus as it is for the pricier internet security programs offered by the same company, but the paid programs do come with more tools, like a personal firewall, vulnerability detection and password managers.

-Bitdefender Antivirus Plus 2019 also has a data sharing program that allows the software to send information about viruses, Trojans, rootkits and other malware found on your computer back to its databases.
+Bitdefender Antivirus Plus 2020 also has a data sharing program that allows the software to send information about viruses, Trojans, rootkits and other malware found on your computer back to its databases.
 This is a way to keep tabs on new threats and pass along protection to other Bitdefender users before the malware becomes a cyber outbreak.